 Data Mining - Mining World Wide Web

-The World Wide Web contains the huge information such as hyperlink information, web page access info, education etc that provide rich source for data mining.
+The World Wide Web contains huge amounts of information that provides a rich source for data mining.

 Challenges in Web Mining

-Complexity of Web pages. - The web pages do not have unifying structure.
+Complexity of Web pages − The web pages do not have unifying structure.
 They are very complex as compared to traditional text document.
 There are huge amount of documents in digital library of web.
-These libraries are not arranged according in any particular sorted order.
+These libraries are not arranged according to any particular sorted order.